LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Troubleshooting/troubleshootInteractions.md

 #### Long messages are broken into smaller ones

 A single text interaction has a limit of 320 characters on the word boundary before it gets split into 2 parts.
 This means that large blocks of text that exceed the limit are broken into smaller messages.
 However, if desired, you can control exactly where the break occurs using a special tag.
 For more information, see the section on formatting text in interactions, which is [here](conversation-builder-interactions-interaction-basics.html#format-text).

-#### Quick Reply options don’t appear in Facebook Messenger

-In Facebook Messenger, a Quick Reply question can have a maximum of 13 reply options, so additional options beyond the first three defined aren’t shown.